intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/dropout.md

 **Parameters:**

 * `p`: Fraction of the input units to drop.
-Double between 0 and 1.
+Between 0 and 1.
 * `dimOrdering`: Format of input data.
 Either 'th' (Channel First) or 'tf' (Channel Last).
 Default is 'th'.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.